 5. Gelling up with Other Family Members

-Expectations: Her siblings, and pet will love you as soon as offer them treats.
+Expectations: Her siblings, and pet will love you as soon as offer them treats and gifts.

 Reality: The pet comes running to you with a wagging tail and smears your outfit with their fur.
 Siblings?
 Wow!
 They are judging you.

 Expectations: You’ll be the epitome of table manners while being at the table.

 Reality: I think I am gonna fart.
 Sweet lord!
 Help me.

 7. Interest and Hobbies